maddestlabs/tstorie/examples/layout_simple.md

 fgWriteTextBox(5, 3, 40, 5, "This is left-aligned text that wraps nicely", "AlignLeft", "AlignTop", "WrapWord")

 # Test center aligned
-fgWriteTextBox(5, 10, 40, 5, "This is centered text", "AlignCenter", "AlignMiddle", "WrapWord")
+fgWriteTextBox(5, 10, w, 5, "This is centered text", "AlignCenter", "AlignMiddle", "WrapWord")
 ```